Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 • Individual intolerance to one or more components of dentamet.

-• Not recommended for children under the age of six.
-This is associated with insufficient study of the safe and effective effect of the drug on the child's body.
+• Not recommended for children under six years of age.
+This is associated with insufficient study of the safe and effective effects of the drug on the children's body.

 • Not prescribed for pregnant women, especially in the first three months.